jrobiche/australis/README.md

 ### Game Library

-- Card featuring interactive 3D cover art, a description, details, and screenshots for the game
+- Cards featuring interactive 3D cover art, a description, details, and screenshots for the game
 - Launch the game on the console
 - Manage artwork
 - Import game data from console